 Only students of the MSc Public Administration can take this course.

-The financial crisis, austerity in public finances, and a legitimacy crisis of both the public sector and the market.
+Austerity in public finances, complex problems like the ageing population, and a legitimacy crisis of both the public sector and the market.
 World-wide, governments are confronted with many challenges.
 Governments have to produce more and better services, but also at lower costs.
 At the same time, citizens are demanding opportunities to comment on the way in which decisions on public services are made and on how to improve the quality of the services delivered.
 One of the solutions that is introduced to tackle all these challenges, is co-production.
-By involving citizens, clients, third sector organizations, or other (nonprofit) actors in the service delivery process, the argument is made that governments are able to produce more in a more efficient and effective way.
+By involving citizens, clients, third sector organizations or other (nonprofit) actors in the service delivery process, the argument is made that governments are able to produce more in a more efficient and effective way.
 The argument is also made that the delivery process is more legitimate.
 But do these arguments hold true?
 And what is the other side of the coin?

 This course has the central aim of providing insights in the opportunities, threats, and challenges co-production brings for both the social actors involved and the public organizations that collaborate with the co-producers.
 The course will start by discussing the rise of the concept, positing it against general theoretical approaches like New Public Management and New Public Governance.
-During the interactive seminars, special focus is put upon the (assumed) effects of co-production (e.g., efficiency, effectiveness, democracy), the co-producers and regular producers involved (e.g., different types of co-producers involved, motivations to co-produce), and the consequences for public organizations (e.g., design, ict-tools).
-Finally, we will compare different co-producing activities among policy sectors and countries, and discuss the use of different research methods.
-Within a conference setting, students will present the results of an independent research.
+During the lectures and interactive seminars, special focus is put upon the (assumed) effects of co-production (e.g., efficiency, effectiveness, democracy), the co-producers and regular producers involved (e.g., different types of co-producers involved, motivations to co-produce), and the consequences for public organizations (e.g., design, ICT-tools).

-Understand and reflect on the main theories in the field of public administration on the origins, functioning, and effects of co-production and citizen engagement
+to understand and reflect on the main theories in the field of public administration on the origins, functioning, and effects of co-production and citizen engagement;

-Reflect on the implications of co-production and citizen engagement for the management of public service delivery
+to reflect on the implications of co-production and citizen engagement for the management of public service delivery;

-Conduct an independent empirical research in collaboration with other students on a co-production process
+to conduct an independent empirical research in collaboration with other students on a co-production process;

-Derive and present the theoretical and practical implications of the studied co-production design both in written and oral form
+to present the theoretical and practical implications of the studied co-production design both in written and oral form;

-Formulate and discuss critical statements on the development of co-production and citizen engagement, and to reflect on arguments of other students
+to formulate critical statements on the development of co-production and citizen engagement, and to reflect on arguments of other students;

 The total course load for this course is 140 hours (5 EC x 28 hours).
 These hours are (approximately) spent on: